 What is a Steam Sauna?

-Infrared saunas can operate at lower temperatures because they use infrared light to heat the body from the inside, rather than heating the air outside the body.
-Infrared saunas can run as low as between 110-150°F.
+Infrared saunas operate at lower temperatures.
+The light heats the body from the inside, rather than heating the air outside the body.
+Additionally, infrared saunas settings vary between 110-150°F.

-Because traditional steam saunas heat the air to create humidity to heat your body from the outside, they have to operate at a much higher temperature – between 150-190°F.
+Because traditional steam saunas heat the air to create humidity to heat your body from the outside, they operate at a much higher temperature – between 150-190°F.

-Both saunas provide a range of health benefits and some differ depending on the heat source.
+Both traditional and infrared saunas provide a range of health benefits.
+Some differ depending on the heat source.

-Infrared saunas have great skin benefits.
+Infrared saunas offer great skin benefits.
 The infrared rays penetrate deep down into skin tissue and promote more sweating than traditional steam saunas.
-This deep penetration increases blood flow, breaks up water molecule clusters, and in return promotes detoxification or the release of harmful toxins for healthier skin.
+This deep penetration increases blood flow and in return promotes detoxification, releasing harmful toxins for healthier skin.

-The increase in blood flow from the infrared rays means more blood is passed through the heart with less resistance by the arteries and veins, thus lowering blood pressure for increased cardiovascular health.
+Increased blood flow from the infrared rays means more blood is passed through the heart with less resistance by the arteries and veins.
+This lowers blood pressure for increased cardiovascular health.
+The increased circulation that results also supports immune strength and other key health improvements.
+There are many more benefits!

 The traditional steam sauna offers a wet heat that is great for moisturizing and purifying the skin.
-The heat opens up the pores and sweat helps clean them out.
-The moist air can also open sinuses and nasal passages to help relieve respiratory issues, such as allergies, sinusitis and cold symptoms.
+The heat opens up the pores and sweat helps cleanse.
+The moist air can relieve sinus pressure and help relieve respiratory issues, like allergies and cold symptoms.
+And, like all saunas, the heat will promote relaxation for sore muscles and muscle strain.